snadrus/nodb/README.md

 - Great for complex in-memory caches, or in-memory joins across various datastores
 - Development faster than in-memory DBs: no table creation, inserts, IPC, & de/serialization
 - Sort: "ORDER BY last_name, importance DESC" is a dream vs Go's sort API
 - Every struct is a table row.
-A slice of them is a table.
+A (slice OR chan) of them is a table.
+  -- chan tables will cache to a slice as needed.
+(Today to avoid caching, it needs to be the first table & no subsequent Right join)
 - Pass in & use any func. time.Time is your time format.
+- Use any types you want, just provide & use the functions you needed.

 Only 1 function!
 Example: